morojAlh/05-in-class-lab/README.md

 - Run `npm install` on the command line
 - Open the folder in your text editor

-All of the starter code you need is inside `scripts/example.js`
+All of the starter code you need is inside `scripts/example.js`.

+**NOTE:** You will need to restart your server each time you make a change to the file.
+On a Mac, `CTRL + C` to stop your server.

 **Create a New Slack Workspace and generate a Hubot token**